 All surgeons are ‘well respected’ and have ‘fans’.
 It comes with the job.
-But it means little if your hip is botched up and later you discover a few others with similar regrets.
+But popularity means little.

 The best thing to do when choosing a knee or hip replacement surgeon is to interview each one with a list of questions you prepare ahead of time.
 The second best thing to do is to judge a surgeon not by the opinion of his locality or even his hospital, but by the opinion of the medical community.

-Let the surgeon decide which prostheses is the most optimal one for you rather than the manufacturer.
+Let the surgeon, rather than a manufacturer, decide which prostheses (implant) is the most optimal for you.

 Rest assured hip and knee replacement surgery has been tried and tested over the years.

-Hip and knee replacement surgery is not a new phenomenon.
-Successful procedures were taking place in the early sixties.
-There is a news report mentioned in the BoneSmart.org hip replacement forum about a lady who had hers done in 1966 (view the forum post)!
+Successful hip and knee replacement surgery procedures have been taking place since the early 1960′s.
+There is a news report mentioned in our hip replacement forum about a lady who had hers done in 1966.

-Most prostheses have also been around for years.
-Although they have been ‘redesigned’ and refashioned from time to time, they are basically the same prosthesis.
+Most implants/prostheses have also been around for years.
+Although they have been redesigned and refashioned since then, they are conceptually the same.
 They have stood the test of time.
-What makes one operation a success and another less successful is mostly a matter of surgical skill and experience.
+What makes one operation a success and another less successful is often a matter of surgical skill and experience.

 In the US, 225,900 primary hip replacements and 431,485 primary knee replacements were carried out in 2004 according to data from the Nationwide Inpatient Sample.
 In the UK, 27,814 primary hip replacements and 75,629 primary knee replacements were recorded in the National Joint Registry in 2008.
-Of these, a very tiny number have problems, statistics show fewer than 1% overall.
+Of these, a very tiny number (statistics show fewer than 1% overall) have problems.